 Satisfactory Academic Progress Policy

 If extenuating circumstances led to your current academic issues (accident or severe illness, death of household member, etc.) you may submit an appeal form, outlining your situation.
+If you were meeting financial aid academic standards prior to the spring, 2020 semester and are now not meeting the standards due to the move to on-line learning you are encouraged to submit an appeal.

 In accordance with Federal and State Regulations, all students who apply for Federal, State and institutional financial assistance including federal student loans and parent PLUS loans must maintain satisfactory academic progress.
 A large number of private, credit-based alternative loans also require that the student maintain satisfactory academic progress.
 Satisfactory progress standards for cumulative grade point average and successfully completed credits since beginning at MMA are evaluated at the end of each academic year, following the close of the spring semester.
 After evaluation, aid applicants will be notified if they do not meet the standards to qualify for aid in the coming year.
 Students who did not apply for financial aid at the time of review will be evaluated when a financial aid application is received.